jakehannam/Superstore-Data-Analysis/README.md

 AI was used to guide me through the processes of setting up an appropriate environment for data analysis, as well as getting started with GitHub.
 It was also used to help with becoming more familiar with SQL and the Pandas module for Python.
 The model I used was Microsoft's Copilot.

 ## Limitations
-This project some basic skills, however there are a few limitations with the selected dataset:
+This project shows some basic skills, however there are a few limitations with the selected dataset:
 <ul>
     <li>The data was unrealistically clean from the start, so I haven't been able to demonstrate data-cleaning skills.</li>
     <li>The only fully numerical column in the data was Sales, so I haven't been able to show complex mathematical skills and find insightful correlations.</li>